 Few bats hold a candle to the CF9 series of DeMarini Fastpitch sticks.

 We took several of them for a spin, got feedback directly from elite players, read a number of sources we trust and spoke to the manufacturer and vendor to put together this 2017 DeMarini CF9 Fastpitch Bat Review.
 We cover the Hope, drop 8, drop 9, drop 10 and drop 11 here.
-We leave the 2017 Slapper Review and 2017 Insane Reviews to another post.
+We leave the Jump to the full review.

 The major, and only, change from 2016 CF8 fastpitch bats to the 2017 CF9 Fastpitch bats, is the change to a stronger composite.
 The claim is, this new Paraflex composite is 22% stronger.
 In theory, a stronger composite wall allows for a longer sweet spot, because walls can be thinner for longer without sacrificing durability.
 Time will tell if the CF9 is much hotter than the CF8, which were arguably the hottest bats on the market.